lenardxu/CC_AF/README.md

 # CC_AF
-This repo only showcases the perception block of autonomous driving pipeline - **Visual Computing** - dedicated to competition of Carolo Cup according to the confidentiality agreement.
+This repo is dedicated for the perception block of autonomous driving pipeline for the competition of Carolo Cup.
+For confidential reasons, the other blocks won't be presented here.

 ## Visual Computing
-This block of visual computing is dedicated to lane detection which involves detecting and tracking the land markers which are specific to the Carolo Cup.
+This block of visual computing is dedicated to lane detection which involves **detecting and tracking the land markers** specific to the Carolo Cup's settings.

 ### Dependencies
 #### ROS 2 Foxy